igraugar/sofi-image/README.md

 The search works on the raw response of the model and on nothing else, as in segment perturbation, namely the probability the model assigns to the class it predicted before any perturbation.
 Ground truth never enters, which keeps explanations independent of the error of the model.

 Normalization never enters the optimization, since a scale that depends on the ranking being scored would change what is being maximized.
 It is applied afterwards, for reporting and for drawing, and it follows the convention of the perturbation curve literature.
 The response of the unperturbed image is placed at one and the response of the fully marginalized image at zero.
-Both anchors belong to the model and the instance rather than to a ranking, so every ranking scored on the same image shares them, the reported score is the optimized score divided by one positive constant, and no ordering can change.
+Both anchors belong to the model and the instance rather than to a ranking, so every ranking scored on the same image shares them.
+The reported score is the optimized score divided by one positive constant, and no ordering can change.
 Reported curves therefore start at one and stay inside the unit interval, so figures from different images, models and problems can be read on the same axis.

 The anchors are read off a reference sweep that marginalizes every segment on its own and then follows the resulting greedy ordering cumulatively, which also produces the fully marginalized response.
 Should the response climb substantially above the unperturbed one, the scale widens to the extremes the sweep observed and a warning names the cause, so that a curve is never flattened against a false ceiling.
 That warning is worth reading rather than silencing, because on images it usually means the substitution left a patch the model reads with confidence, and `marginalization="auto"` is the direct remedy.

 ## Two diagnostics beside the score

 A degradation score says how the two curves separate.
 It says nothing about whether the model moved at all, and nothing about where the curve ends.
-On images both omissions matter, and every explanation therefore carries two further figures.
+On images, both omissions matter, and every explanation therefore carries two further figures.

 `explanation.drop` is how far the response falls at its lowest, as a fraction of where it started.
 An operator that leaves the response within a thousandth of its starting value still produces a curve, because reporting maps the highest response observed onto one and the lowest onto zero, and that mapping stretches a range of a few thousandths across the whole unit interval.
 The score is then large and describes numerical noise.
 On the bundled problem the two highest scoring operators, at 0.81 and 0.77, both move the model by one thousandth and never change the predicted class.